 Our report shows that approximately 22% of digital invoices were overdue in 2021.
 When Wave asked 1,000 microbusiness owners in the US to share their experiences with late payments, we discovered that 70% wait one to six months to get paid, and 25% wait up to a year or don't get paid at all!

 Constantly having to chase clients for late payments is incredibly frustrating—especially if it means you have to cover the expenses.
 This probably isn’t what you envisioned when you decided to work for yourself.
-So here are some ways you can increase how quickly you get paid and focus more on what you do best: running your business.
+So here are some ways you can avoid overdue invoices, increase how quickly you get paid, and focus more on what you do best: running your business.

 Ways to get paid faster and defeat outstanding invoices